Leica Camera: History

+In 1849, Carl Kellner founded Optical Institute (Optisches Institut) in Wetzlar, Germany.
+Here, he produced glasses and telescopes which were popular amongst scientists for their quality and precision.
+Kellner died at the age of 29 on 13 May 1855 and his wife and apprentice, Friedrich Belthle, assumed responsibility for the company.

+In 1864, Ernst Leitz, who studied mechanics, began working at Optical Institute and a year later would become a partner in the company.
+Belthle died in 1869 and Leitz took over the company.
+Leitz changed the name of the company to Ernst Leitz-Optische Werke-Wetzlar.
 From the year 1907 to the 1950s, the buildings that formed Leica factory were built on Ernst Leitz Street in Wetzlar, and remained until 1986, when the factory was moved to the city of Solms.
 The Wetzlar factory was located on the opposite side of the administrative building of 1957 and formed a special urban architecture; it is upstream from the slope of Kalsmunt and forms a structurally attractive graduation from the skyscrapers to the ruins of Kalsmunt Castle.

 In the last decades of the 19th century, Ernst Leitz moved its production facilities to the slopes of Kalsmunt with sufficient residential buildings and workshops on the Laufdorfer Weg.

 At the turn of the century, the production of optical devices expanded so much that it originated the first skyscrapers in the city of Wetzlar.
 The oldest part of this row of tall buildings is now hidden by a new building at the Schützenstraße.
 The first plans of the architect Jean Schmidt in 1907 show a brick building on a stone base, which was covered by a sloping roof and a slate roof.
 However, in the same year, it was decided to use the new construction of concrete skeletons and a simpler façade design.
 The four-story building is divided into six groups of windows, each of which has three windows.
 Narrow wall patterns and lightly embedded parapets summarize the three lowest floors.
 The fourth floor is visually separated from the lower part of the building by a very distant cornice.
 On either side of the central building there was a hip roof with high ceilings.
 The mansard's floor expanded as production and workers also increased.
 Only a few years later, Leitz again demanded the construction of a tall building.
 After the planning of Jean Schmidt, contractor Robert Schneider built a four-story building in 1911.